 Reacting to the growing groundswell, CAWA has now moved to establish the CAWA Bolting Fund, which provides selected applicants with additional funds to assist with re-bolting projects.

 Anybody who has climbed in WA will have noticed that the standard of bolting is varied and that there are number of routes with rusted or otherwise dangerous bolts (see photo).
 CAWA encourages the replacement of such bolts.
 The CAWA Bolting Fund provides assistance in this process.

 CAWA does not encourage the placing of new bolts on established routes (“retro-bolting”), but only the replacement of already existing bolts.
 An exception are anchor bolts to decrease erosion.

-Climbers who know of a route that requires re-bolting, or want to apply for a re-bolting project, should complete the Online application form (coming soon) or write to firstname.lastname@example.org.
+Climbers who know of a route that requires re-bolting, or want to apply for a re-bolting project, should complete the Online application form below or write directly to email@example.com.

-- CAWA does not vouch the safety of any rebolted routes.
+Rebolting, while important for maintenance, does not guarantee the safety of climbing routes.

 CAWA (Climbers Association of Western Australia) does not endorse or provide a safety guarantee for any rebolted routes.

 It is essential for all climbers to have the knowledge and skills to assess the safety of bolts on climbing routes.